Full-time: 4 years

-- Build a strong platform for success in your studies: the foundation year is invaluable if you are thinking of a career change, keen to explore a new subject area or lack the formal qualifications to embark on our honours degree straight away
+- Build a strong platform for success in your studies: the foundation year is invaluable if you are thinking of a career change or keen to explore a new subject area

 - Gain the skills, knowledge and confidence you need to complete this academically challenging and stimulating honours degree in four years